lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

-Some applications require pre-hashing, where the signature generation process can be separated into a pre-hash step requiring only the message, context value, and other public information, and a core signature step requiring the secret key in order to ease operational requirements around large or inconsistently-sized payloads.
+Some applications require pre-hashing, where the signature generation process can be separated into a pre-hash step requiring only the message, context value, other public information, and then a core signature step requiring the secret key in order to ease operational requirements around large or inconsistently-sized payloads.

 Prehashing can be performed with the HashML-DSA algorithm defined in Section 5.4 of {{FIPS204}}
 however the HashML-DSA algorithm comes with a few disadvantages.
-First, there is a small performance disadvantage in that the pre-hashing step needs to be done in addition to the message digesting internal to `ML-DSA.Sign()`.
-Second and more importantly, ML-DSA and HashML-DSA require different `Verify()` routines.
+First, ML-DSA and HashML-DSA require different `Verify()` routines.
 To address this problem, the NIST Computer Security Objects Register (CSOR) has assigned different Object Identifiers (OIDs) to ML-DSA and HashML-DSA.
-This can pose problematic for certain deployments, for example if the ML-DSA public is bound to either the ML-DSA or HashML-DSA OID at key generation time, for example in an X.509 certificate, then this prevents that key from being able to sometimes prehash and sometimes not depending on application need.
+This can pose problematic for certain deployments, for example if the ML-DSA public is bound to either the ML-DSA or HashML-DSA OID at key generation time, for example in an X.509 certificate, then this prevents context-dependant switching between producing ML-DSA and HashML-DSA signatures for example depending on the size of the message being signed or to optimize the backend implementation of the cryptographic module holding the private key.
-It also poses a potential problem for applications that pin a public key without the OID and cannot reliably or securily communicate to the verifier whether to use `ML-DSA.Verify()` or `HashML-DSA.Verify()`.
+It also poses a potential problem for applications that pin a bare public key such that the verifier cannot reliably or securely know whether to use `ML-DSA.Verify()` or `HashML-DSA.Verify()`, for example when using a protocol where the signature algorithm is carried outside the protected content envelope.
 Worse, this may encourage impmelenters to treat the OIDs for `ML-DSA` and `HashML-DSA` as interchangeable, thus introducing further interoperability and security issues not discussed here.
-And finally, HashML-DSA reduces the binding and signature collision resistance security properties of ML-DSA.
+And second, HashML-DSA reduces the binding and signature collision resistance security properties of ML-DSA.
 The ML-DSA algorithm concatenates both the hash of the public key and the `ctx` value to the raw message `M` before performing any message digesting.
 This means that any attempt to construct a signature collision,